GridProtectionAlliance/SEBrowser/README.md

 # Deployment

-Instructions on how to deploy openXDA can be found in the [openXDA wiki](../../wiki)
+Instructions on hosting requirements and how to install placekeeper can be found at [GPA's Website](https://www.gridprotectionalliance.org)

 # Contributing